stclib/STC/README.md

 cmap_si_destroy(&nums);
 ```
 CMap with CString keys, and CString values.
-Values are not handled internally.
+Temporary values are created by "make", and moved to the container.
 ```
 #include "cmap.h"
 declare_CMap_STR(ss, CString, cstring_destroy);